L.S.F. (song)

 "L.S.F." (or "L.S.F.
 (Lost Souls Forever)") is the second single released by the British rock group Kasabian.
 It was the band's first UK Top 10 hit, peaking at No. 10 and staying in the Top 75 for five weeks.
 The song also charted in the United States, peaking at No. 32 on Billboard's Alternative Songs chart.

 The song was originally released in October 2003 in the video game FIFA Football 2004, but the single was released in August 2004.

 In May 2007, NME magazine placed "LSF" at number 37 in its list of the 50 Greatest Indie Anthems Ever.

-The drums on this track are played by Daniel Ralph Martin, who also played drums on "Cutt Off", as permanent drummer Ian Matthews did not join until midway through the album's recording sessions.
+The drums on this track are played by Martin Hall-Adams, as permanent drummer Ian Matthews did not join until midway through the album's recording sessions.
 Lead guitarist Christopher Karloff fills in as the drummer in the UK music video, directed by W.I.Z. (in his second video with the band) and featuring Russian actress Dinara Drukarova (reprising her role from the video for their previous single "Club Foot", also directed by W.I.Z.).
 The US music video, directed by Australian production company AV Club, features all five members at the time and is their only video to do so besides "Processed Beats".